-Tommy looked like Popeye, tough, butch, muscled and toothless, a cigarette dangling, and he guarded the building at night, hanging on the stoop, making sure the heroin addicts didn’t steal the lobby’s chandlers again.
-These were the crappy replacements of the real ones worth a lot probably sold for a bag or two.
+Tommy looked like Popeye - tough, butch, muscled and toothless, a cigarette always dangling from his lips.
+He guarded the building at night, hanging out on the stoop, making sure the heroin addicts didn’t steal the lobby’s chandlers again.
+The ones we had were the crappy replacements of the real ones worth a lot more than the couple of bags they had gotten selling them.

-Jimmy was Sinatra in a hat - if Sinatra couldn’t sing, was old, short and a fourth rate bookie.
+Jimmy was Sinatra in a snappy fedora - if Sinatra couldn’t sing, was old, short and a fourth-rate bookie.
 He coughed a lot.
 That’s when smoking was only a nasty habit.

-Walter, light skinned and handsome chiseled to beat the band but crippled into a bonsai of his former self, rarely smiled.
-His face reminded me of a scholar who had seen too much and knew how little he knew.
-On all the major holidays in his best suit and hat, leaning on his cane he’d wait in the lobby for his daughter to pick him up.
+Walter also lived in the basement with Otis.
+He was a light skinned Black man and handsome chiseled to beat the band but crippled into a bonsai of his former self.
+He rarely smiled.
+His face reminded me of a scholar who had seen too much and understood how little he knew.
+On all the major holidays, he’d don his best suit and hat and, leaning on his cane, wait in the lobby for his daughter to pick him up.
 She rarely did.
-He lived in the basement with Otis.

-One summer day the elevator broke after Schneller had taken her post.
-All us neighbors climbing up and down the evening stair coming from work going to dinner, had to make our way around Otis and Walter with his cane in hand pushing Schneller up the stairs by her butt as she clung to the banister.
+One summer day the elevator broke after Schneller had taken her post outside.
+Everyone in building, coming from work going to dinner, had to make our way around Otis and Walter with his cane pushing Schneller up the stairs by her butt as she clung to the banister.

-She spent all day listening to other people go to the bathroom.
-Sitting in a quasi maid’s uniform, repeatedly offering paper towels in broken English that belied a sharpness and insight that only comes with starting life over at the age of 40 or 50 or 60.
+All day the Bathroom Attendant listened to other people go to the bathroom.
+I know because for a couple of months I hung out by the makeup mirrors in between therapy sessions and job interviews.
+She wore a quasi maid’s uniform, repeatedly offering paper towels in broken English that belied a sharpness and insight that only comes with starting life over at the age of 40 or 50 or 60.

-Rather than deal with intelligence that could hear them in their most intimate moments she was summarily dismissed by the thousands of perkily dressed mid-western mid-management women wearing their versions of the power suit they snappily wore with a Fortune 500 smugness at their NY conference before returning home to bland garden apartments or studios temporarily furnished for a pre-marital life.
+Rather than deal with intelligence that could hear them in their most intimate moments, I watched her be summarily dismissed by the thousands of perkily dressed Mid-Western mid-management women snappily wearing their versions of the power suit with a Fortune 500 smugness at their New York conference before returning home to bland garden apartments or studios temporarily furnished for a pre-marital life.

-One even demanded to know what that smell was and at the risk of being complained about, she shrugged a fuck you lady shrug and said “It’s a bathroom….”
+One even demanded to know what that smell was and, at the risk of being complained about, the Bathroom Attendant shrugged a fuck-you-lady shrug and said “It’s a bathroom.”

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.